collectors and filters logo

 Built to Last: Our Difference

-Most dust collection systems last 20-25 years if maintained well.
-But we at Collectors & Filters still service units we installed in the 1950’s, and they are still running today.
+While the industry average lifespan is 20-25 years, systems engineered by Collectors & Filters from the 1950s remain in operation today.
 That’s not luck.
 That’s proper engineering, correct sizing, and regular maintenance from a team that knows what Indiana manufacturers actually need.
 We build systems that would outlasted the Soviet Union.

 Common Types of Industrial Dust Collectors